xaviervia/tessellation/README.md

 - The core application logic [is composable](#composing-the-state-management-logic-from-smaller-pieces).
 - [Side effects](#effects) are wired to the state using a reactive programming approach.
 - All side effects are treated in the same way.
-- Use few libraries and use them as little as possible.
+- Few libraries are used and they are used as little as possible.

 ### A note on the status of this thesis

-Before going on, a disclaimer: please don't take this project too seriously or assume that I'm completely sold on the ideas that I put together here.
+Please don't take this project too seriously or assume that I'm completely sold on the ideas that I put together here.
 This is an experiment, and while I'm rather happy with the results, there are no simple answers in programming.
 It will also likely evolve, and if that's the case I'll continue publishing the new versions as I refine the ideas that make up the architecture.

 ## Libraries